adamsitnik/awesome-dot-net-performance/README.md

 * [dotTrace](https://www.jetbrains.com/profiler/) - Paid profiler for .NET applications from the JetBrains team, included in the Resharper Ultimate package
 * [Unchase.FluentPerformanceMeter](https://github.com/unchase/Unchase.FluentPerformanceMeter) - Free open-source and cross-platform .Net Standard 2.0 library that is designed for the method’s performance measurement
 * [codetrack](https://www.getcodetrack.com/) - Free .NET performance profiler and execution analyzer
 ### Application Insights
 * [App Metrics](https://github.com/alhardy/AppMetrics) - App Metrics is an open-source and cross-platform .NET library used to record and report metrics within an application and reports it's health.
 See the docs for [more](https://alhardy.github.io/app-metrics-docs/getting-started/intro.html) details.
+### Analyzers
+* [Clr Heap Allocation Analyzer](https://marketplace.visualstudio.com/items?itemName=MukulSabharwal.ClrHeapAllocationAnalyzer) Clr Heap Allocation Analyzer is a Roslyn based Diagnostic Analyzer that is able to detect most allocations in code in the local method and bring them to your attention in Visual Studio.

 ## Article series